EricKutschera/word-problems-machine-learning/README.txt

       * equivalent relationship ?->
         (slot pair) pair relationships?

-  * Find the vector of all possible features
-    * define slot signatures to determine all possible single slot and slot pair signatures
-    * Choose an ordering for all features which requires knowing up front all
-      * count of unique templates
-      * slot/slot pair signatures
-      * unigrams
-      * per single slot signature
-        * lemmas
-        * constants
-      * per slot pair signature
-        * word
-        * dependency type

   * Perform Parameter estimation for the weight vector theta
     * theta has one real valued weight for each feature in the vector of all possible features